kcrobble/DotMM/src/site/notes/03 ADVENTURES/01 MotRK/00 MotRK  CAMPAIGN/trail to Old Cave.md

 >
 > Putting his back to a tree, the boy sits in the cool shade of the trees to wait.
 >
-> After a quick splash and drink in the cold stream, you turn and begin the hot climb up the dusty and unstable scree towards the yawning darkness of the Old Cave.
+> After a quick splash and drink in the cold stream, you turn and begin the hot climb up the dusty and unstable scree towards the yawning darkness of the [[03 ADVENTURES/01 MotRK/01 MotRK MAP KEYS/A - CAVE ENTRANCE\|Old Cave]].